microsoft/ml-server-text-classification/SetupSQL.md

 Complete the steps in the Set up Microsoft Machine Learning Services (In-Database) Instructions.
 The set up instructions file can found at  <a href="https://msdn.microsoft.com/en-us/library/mt696069.aspx" target="_blank"> https://msdn.microsoft.com/en-us/library/mt696069.aspx</a>

+Make sure to install both SQL and Standalone version of R and Python.

 ### Ready to Run Code
 ---------------------